rust-lang/rfcs/text/0000-unsafe-aliased.md

 # Summary
 [summary]: #summary

-Add a type `UnsafeAliased` that acts on `&mut` in a similar way to how `UnsafeCell` acts on `&`: it opts-out of the aliasing guarantees.
+Add a type `UnsafePinned` that indicates to the compiler that this field is "pinned" and there might be pointers elsewhere that point to the same memory.
+This means, in particular, that `&mut UnsafePinned` is not necessarily a unique pointer, and thus the compiler cannot just make aliasing assumptions.
-However, `&mut UnsafeAliased` can still be `mem::swap`ed, so this is not a free ticket for arbitrary aliasing of mutable references.
+However, `&mut UnsafePinned` can still be `mem::swap`ed, so this is not a free ticket for arbitrary aliasing of mutable references.
-Abstractions built on top of `UnsafeAliased` must ensure proper encapsulation when handing such aliases references to clients (e.g. via pinning).
+You need to use mechanisms such as `Pin` to ensure that mutable references cannot be used in incorrect ways by clients.

 This type is then used in generator lowering, finally fixing [#63818](https://github.com/rust-lang/rust/issues/63818).